Ballaual/DiCoBo/README.md

 5. Run `systemctl daemon-reload` to reload systemd's configs
 6. Run `systemctl start dicobo` to start the bot

-Note: Now the bot will always run in background an will automatically start when you restart the whole machine.<br>
+Note: Now the bot will always run in background and will automatically start when you restart the whole machine.<br>
 To stop simply run `systemctl stop dicobo`

 * Update the bot : `cd /home/dicobo/DiCoBo/ && npm run update`
 </details>

-## Edit .env file
+## Edit the .env file
 Please make sure to fill every field marked with <b>*needed</b> because they are mandatory for the main functions of the bot!
 Otherwise the bot won't start and / or might crash at some point if these information are missing.

 * Needed fields